TizianoCoroneo/opencraft/client/unity/my-first-unity-project/Documentation/T_HttpServer.md

 <table>
 <tr>
 <td><a href="P_HttpServer_Instance.md">Instance</a></td>
-<td>The actual HTTP Server object.</td></tr>
+<td>Contains a reference to an HttpServer object, used to implement the singleton pattern and make sure only one instance of the HttpServer is created in every client.</td></tr>
 <tr>
 <td><a href="P_HttpServer_ListenPort.md">ListenPort</a></td>
 <td>The port on which the HTTP server listens for requests.
-Given that this server is not meant to serve (HTML) content, it is better to use a custom port, and stay away from 80, 8080, and the likes.</td></tr>
+Given that this server is not meant to serve (HTML) content, it is better to use a custom port, and stay away from 80, 8080, and the likes.
+The default value for this port can be found in the <a href="T_CommandLineInterface.md">CommandLineInterface</a> class.</td></tr>
 </table>

 ## Methods